Course Content and Outcome Guide for PE 183D

 - Lab Hours:

 - Special Fee:

 Course DescriptionImproves fitness, health and overall wellness through rock climbing.
 Explores rock climbing basics including: safety, proper gear and use, movement over rock, back rock rescue, climbing etiquette and environmental concerns.
 Several classes during the term will meet at a local indoor rock climbing gym to practice techniques and skills.
 Students need to provide transportation to and from the climbing facility, as well as pay a facility use fee to the climbing facility.
 Facility use fee may vary.
-Course may be taken 3 times for credit.
 Audit available.